ktprime/emhash/docs/TEST_ANALYSIS.md

 # emhash Test Code Analysis Document

-This document organizes all test code in `fuzz/`, `test/`, and `bench/` directories, explaining the purpose and test type of each file.
+This document organizes all test code in `tests/` directory, explaining the purpose and test type of each file.

 ---

-## 1. fuzz/ Directory — Fuzzing and Debug Tests
+## 1. tests/fuzz/ — Fuzzing and Debug Tests

 ### 1.1 Core Fuzzers